homemade-hedgehog/fake_Sparse_Composite_Document_Vectors/README.md

 # load models
 # ## if you do not have enough knowledge, use my repositories.
-# ## usually, i use 'joblib' for saving python data.
-# ## however, any ways are ok if it can load gensim LDA model and corpora.dictionary.Dictionary
 model_sentence = spm.SentencePieceProcessor()
 model_sentence.load("path_to_spm/model_sentence_piece.model")
 model_fast = fasttext.load_model("path_to_fast/model_fast_text.bin")
+# ## usually, i use 'joblib' for saving python data.
+# ## however, any way is ok if it can load gensim LDA model and corpora.dictionary.Dictionary
 model_lda = joblib.load('path_to_lda/model_of_gensim_LDA.joblib')
 dictionary_lda = joblib.load("path_to_lda/dictionary_of_gensim_Dictionary.joblib")